 The inception of the very first vaccine has completely revolutionized human life in today’s world.
-Several medical inventions have saved lives, including rotavirus, pneumococcus, varicella and human papillomavirus (HPV), which would not have been possible without vaccine.
+Several medical inventions have saved lives, including rotavirus, pneumococcus, varicella, and human papillomavirus (HPV), which would not have been possible without a vaccine.
 Since 1990, around 122 million children have been saved from polio and other diseases, the Bill & Melinda Gates Foundation.
-In the last few years, increasing number of vaccines related substance registrationhas increased steadily, along with increase in volume of patents and journals.
-For instance in 2017, around 150,000 journal articles and 148,000 patent applications published, the American Chemical Society.
+In the last few years, an increasing number of vaccine-related substance registration has increased steadily, along with an increase in the volume of patents and journals.
+For instance in 2017, around 150,000 journal articles and 148,000 patent applications were published, by the American Chemical Society.

 Emerging trends are contributing progressively for innovation and an increase in investment requirements for R&D and manufacturing.
 These shifts in the broader infrastructure are increasing innovation in the vaccine industry.
 Recently, in January 2019, the U.K government funded about USD 13 million to the Coalition for Epidemic Preparedness Innovations (CEPI) to develop vaccines against emerging infectious diseases.
 For the record, CEPI aims to derail epidemics by speeding up the development of vaccines.
 Similarly, the UKVN funds around 78 research projects that are developing vaccines against epidemics.
 Additionally, U.K has invested about USD 157.1 million for the U.K Vaccine Network (UKVN) to develop vaccines for the eradication of 12 pathogens, the GOV.UK.
 In view of this, several manufacturers are restructuring their businesses towards the vaccine industry for acquiring major market share.
 Recently, in May 2019, Dynavax Technologies Corporation restructured its business onto vaccines and launched its first-ever commercial product, HEPLISAV-B, a hepatitis B vaccine (Recombinant).